-

 “Nobody wants to watch a play about misogyny.”

 At a London secondary school, Nadine and Kay muddle through their first queer relationship, whilst Jared and Amber try to navigate the end of theirs.
-At an East Coast university, playwriting student Rebecca attempts to separate the personal, the professional and the political as the world around her burns.
+At an East Coast university, playwriting student Rebecca attempts to dramatise reality as the world around her burns.

-Softboy examines misogyny in the digital age and the impact this has on the lives of young women.
+Softboy examines misogyny in the digital age and its impact on the lives of women.

-Softboy was performed in June 2024 at Mountview, for their graduate showcase, directed by Lilly Butcher.
-The cast of third year actors were Dion Di Maio, Charlie Gordon, Sophie Pamment (pictured), and Lula Jahangiri.
+Softboy was performed in June 2024 at Mountview, directed by Lilly Butcher.
+The cast of graduating actors were Dion Di Maio, Charlie Gordon, Sophie Pamment (pictured), and Lula Jahangiri.
 Recording available on request.

 Image credit: Fiona Winning